 Cats have a powerful sense of smell which they use to explore their environment - it helps them understand whether the environment is safe or not.
-Familiar smelling items can help cats to feel a bit more settled when everything else around them looks, sounds and smells very new.
-This is why making sure you bring a familiar smelling item home from the RSPCA and putting it into their carrier and cat-friendly room is a great way to help your new cat settle.
+Familiar-smelling items can help cats to feel a bit more settled when everything else around them looks, sounds and smells very new.
+This is why making sure you bring a familiar-smelling item home from the RSPCA and putting it into their cat-friendly room is a great way to help your new cat settle.
+This should be a different item to the one you put in their carrier on the way home.